IztokH/ASP.Net-Core-2.0_Angular-6/README.md

      - email: string type;
 4. Validations:
     a) all fields are required.
-    c) E-Mail must be structured with '@' and '.' characters.
+    b) E-Mail must be structured with '@' and '.' characters.
-    d) Phone consists of optional '+' and numeric characters.
+    c) Phone consists of optional '+' and numeric characters.

 Attached are: